tannersullie/writersite/_pages/about.md

 # Some Fun Details About Me

+## Herbivore looking for a Hot Stove

+I am a vegetarian...

 ## I am a Pokemon Trainer!

 Pokemon is probably one of my favorite game series.
-My first game was Pokemon Leaf Green, and I have continued to play even today!
+My first game was Pokemon Leaf Green, and I have continued to play!
+My favorite generation is probably Hoenn, and I tend to like grass types, but there is plenty of love for'em all.
 Though I enjoy many different games this series stays my favorite.
 See my favorite dream team below:

 {% include feature_row %}

+### A few Honorable Mentions

-## Lorem ipsum
+Lorem Ipsum

+## Scifi is Myfi

 Lorem ipsum